-Demigod Tales and Encounters This is it.
+Demigod Savage Tales This is it.
 The big time.
 The characters are probably legends in several realms by now, and have access to large support networks.
 There's no such thing as a quick trip to the store to buy milk; every action they take is infused with higher purpose.
-Each of these tales takes place in either a distant, alternate reality or one of the Pulse-inundated domains within the Maelstrom.
+Each of these Savage Tales takes place in either a distant, alternate reality or one of the Pulse-inundated domains within the Maelstrom.
 Stand tall, for these are the tales that will form a new pantheon.
-Scarbone CR 8 Realm: Mortal realms, Alternate Earth (65 Million B.C.).
+Scarbone Realm: Mortal realms, Alternate Earth (65 Million B.C.).